 Gun Damage: +20% per stack.

 An excellent skill.
 Fairly easy to build up stacks, this skill is the foundation on which Moze builds momentum in any encounter.
 The small sacrifice in fire rate is well worth the extra damage.
 That the skill applies to teammates and Iron Bear too is just bonus.
+The only drawback to Drowning in Brass is that it is 1 of many options Moze has for increasing gun damage and can be prone to diminishing returns with popular anoints such as Consecutive hits.

 Thin Red Line